How to earn more Qantas Points with an American Express card

 What other benefits come with Amex Qantas cards?

 Depending on the American Express card you choose, you could enjoy some of the following features:

 - Bonus points on sign up.
 If you get a new Amex Qantas card, you could earn bonus points when you meet certain spending requirements.
 Currently, the Qantas American Express Premium and Ultimate credit cards both have bonus point offers that could give you up to 100,000 and 55,000 Qantas Points respectively.

 - Complimentary flights.
 The Qantas American Express Ultimate offers one complimentary Qantas domestic return Economy flight every year between selected Australian capital cities after your first card spend in Australia on selected Qantas products and services.

 - Airport lounge access.
 With the Qantas Amex Ultimate, you can enjoy complimentary access up to two entries per year to the American Express Lounge at Sydney International Airport, while the Qantas Amex Premium offers two Qantas Club Lounge invitations when you make an eligible purchase each anniversary year of your card membership.

 - Complimentary travel insurance.
 The Qantas American Express Discovery, Premium and Ultimate all offer complimentary international travel insurance cover for you and your spouse or dependent children traveling with you.
-The American Express Qantas Business Card also offers domestic and international travel insurance.
 To get cover, you’ll need to meet the terms and conditions outlined for each individual card, including paying for your trip with your Amex card.